 Reptile (Daniel Pesina):

 The first hidden character in fighting games.
 The green ninja occasionally shows up before rounds to give hints on how to reach him.
 Basically, what you need to do is to play single player until you reach the Pit stage, and if there is a silhouette in front of the moon, you need to get a double flawless victory without blocking and finish your opponent off with a fatality (the Pit uppercut finisher isn’t technically a fatality, so it doesn’t count for this).

 If all the conditions are met, you’re transported down to the bottom of the Pit and fight Reptile, who uses the special moves of the other ninjas and is extremely tough to beat.
 If you do beat him, you get ten million points so you can boast about your high score to all your buddies.
 In the arcade version, Reptile’s life bar identifies him as Scorpion, which was fixed in some of the later ports.

 Of course, we can’t talk about Mortal Kombat without at least briefly mentioning the controversy surrounding the game in the 90s.
 Mortal Kombat was originally aimed at the arcade crowd, a demographic which generally skewed older than the console audiences at the time, so the MK team didn’t even think of any possible controversy their game might cause.
 Then the home ports (published by Acclaim, with a massive advertising campaign that gave us the famous “MORTAL KOMBAT!” yell) came out, and the ensuing shitstorm that led to the creation of the ESRB rating system is well documented.

-On the other hand, the Sega Genesis port by Probe Software had the blood and guts unlockable with a code (ABACABB, or DULLARD if you wanted more options), and consequently outsold the SNES version by roughly eight billion copies.
-The Genesis port looked rather crummy and lacked most of the voice clips from the arcade, but none of that mattered.
+On the other hand, the Sega Genesis port by UK-based Probe Software had the blood and guts unlockable with a code (ABACABB, or DULLARD if you wanted more options), and consequently outsold the SNES version by roughly eight billion copies.
+The Genesis port looked rather crummy with its limited color palette and simplified backgrounds, and also lacked most of the voice clips from the arcade, but none of that mattered.